 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines its scope (Groq SDK installation and authentication), specifies supported languages, provides explicit 'Use when' guidance, and includes natural trigger phrases.
-It follows third-person voice correctly and is concise without being vague.
+It follows third-person voice and is concise without being vague.
 It serves as a strong example of a well-crafted skill description.

 | Dimension | Reasoning | Score |